floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_field_anonymization.md

 | searchguard.compliance.salt | Optional.
 Salt to use when generating the hash value.
 Must be at least 32 characters, only ASCII is allowed.
 Optional.|
 {: .config-table}

 While setting a salt is optional, it is highly recommended to do so.
-The salt you set in `elasticsearch.yml` cannot be changed without restarting Elasticsearch.
+The salt you set in `openearch.yml`/`elasticsearch.yml` cannot be changed without restarting OpenSearch/Elasticsearch.
 This provides a high level of security and performance, but limits flexibility.
 Depending on your use case and security requirements you can also use a dynamic salt.

 ## Setting a dynamic salt

 You can also configure the salt in `sg_config.yml`.
-This makes it possible to change the salt at runtime without the need to restart Elasticsearch.
+This makes it possible to change the salt at runtime without the need to restart OpenSearch/Elasticsearch.
 Please note that changing the salt at runtime will invalidate any query cache, so you might see a small degradation in performance for a brief period of time.

 Enable dynamic salts in elasticsearch.yml by setting: